|

 5 = rider asking for a 5 rather than attempting the section.

-10= missing a section completely.
+10= missing a section completely or given by an observer for

 Footing is;-